-The department is responsible to the Senate through the President of the Senate, Senator the Honourable Stephen Parry, who was first elected to that position on 7 July 2014.
-The administrative head of the department is the Clerk of the Senate, Dr Rosemary Laing, who was appointed in December 2009.
+The department is responsible to the Senate through the President of the Senate, Senator the Honourable Stephen Parry, who was first elected to that position on 7 July 2014 and re-elected at the commencement of the 45th Parliament on 30 August 2016.
+The administrative head of the department is the Clerk of the Senate, Mr Richard Pye, who was appointed as Acting Clerk on 30 January 2017 and formally succeeded Dr Rosemary Laing on 9 March 2017.
 The department is organised into the Clerk's Office and four other offices, as shown in figure 1.

 Figure 1 – Organisational structure